A Bayesian Approach for the Network Reconstruction of Interdependent Critical Infrastructure Systems from Cascading Failures: MCMC for network reconstruction

-Since Eq.~\eqref{eq:finalform} usually does not have a closed-form solution, simulation techniques are typically leveraged to generate samples of the posterior distributions of possible network topologies.
-MCMC methods such as Metropolis-Hastings (M-H) algorithm and Gibbs sampling are commonly used to perform the Bayesian inference through sampling~\cite{cheung2009bayesian,yu2021hierarchical}.
-In this study, M-H algorithm is employed to implement the proposed Bayesian approach since the Gibbs sampling algorithm requires an analytical solution to the conditional distributions of each parameter in the model.
-At each step in the M-H algorithm, a new multilayer network $\mathcal{M}'$ with topology $\bm{A}'$ is proposed based on the current network $\mathcal{M}$ with topology $\bm{A}$ using the proposal distribution $Q(\bm{A}'|\bm{A})$.
-The M-H algorithm accepts the new proposal probabilistically with the ratio $\gamma$, which is given by
+Since \eqref{eq:finalform} generally does not admit a closed-form solution, simulation techniques are usually leveraged to generate samples of the discrete posterior distributions of possible network topologies.
+MCMC methods such as the Metropolis-Hastings (M-H) algorithm and Gibbs sampling algorithm are commonly used to perform Bayesian inference via sampling \cite{cheung2009bayesian,yu2021hierarchical}.
+We choose the M-H algorithm over the Gibbs sampling algorithm as the latter requires an analytical solution to the conditional distributions of each model parameter.
+At each iteration, a new multi-layer network $\mathcal{M}'$ with topology $\bm{A}'$ is proposed based on the current network $\mathcal{M}$ with topology $\bm{A}$ via the proposal distribution $Q(\bm{A}'|\bm{A})$.
+The algorithm probabilistically accepts the new proposal with the following acceptance ratio:

-The performance of the algorithm depends on the choice of the proposal distribution $Q(\bm{A}'|\bm{A})$.
-The random-walk graph proposal is commonly used in the M-H algorithm, where a random pair of nodes is chosen either by creating or removing the existing edges between them.
-However, this approach can generate invalid or unrealistic proposals of network topology.
-For example, in generating proposals of possible underlying topologies of interdependent water and power networks, a likely edge is from pumping stations to storage tanks, representing water extraction from nearby rivers at pumping stations and its transportation to storage tanks to be stored for future use.
-However, random graph proposals may add edges going from storage tanks to pumping stations which is not realistic.
-As such, we devise an infrastructure-dependent proposal method that imposes additional constraints on the topology of the proposed networks.
+The performance of the algorithm relies on the choice of the $Q(\bm{A}'|\bm{A})$.
+The random-walk graph proposal is a common choice where a random node pair is selected either by \textit{adding} new edges or \textit{removing} the existing edges between them.
+However, this approach can generate \textit{invalid} or \textit{unrealistic} proposals for infrastructure networks.
+For instance, proposals of possible water-power networks, a likely edge is from pumping stations to storage tanks, representing water extraction from nearby rivers at pumping stations and its transfer to storage tanks to be stored for future use.
+Nevertheless, random graph generation may add edges going from storage tanks to pumping stations, which is unrealistic.
+We thus devise an \textit{infrastructure-dependent proposal} (IP) method that imposes additional topology constraints on the proposed networks.